tylernguyen/x1c6-hackintosh/README.md

 > ### 2021-6-21

-#### Changed
+#### Added

-- Fixed `Resources` folder structuring and added new support files.
+- A notice in the doc that warns: "modding the BIOS will break TPM and thus, Windows 11.
+Consider this before you proceed with BIOS modding."

-- Revert `ECEnabler.kext` in favor of `SSDT-Battery` (`ECEnabler` had some trouble updating charge level for me).
+#### Removed
-- Fix brightness adjustment patch.
+- The `GitHub-pages` of this project, it was pretty useless since it's just a mirror of the `README.md`.

 #### Notice
 - This will likely be the last repo update until macOS Monterey is stable.
 At which I plan:
-  - Implement AX200 is the network card with the OpenIntelWireless kexts.
+  - Implement AX200 as the network card with the OpenIntelWireless kexts.

 <details>